Ford, Volkswagen extend multibillion-dollar alliance to electric, automated cars

 “It likely provides VW with an unassailable scale advantage,” Citi analyst Angus Tweedie said in a note published on July 10.

+Hinrichs said the VW collaboration would not affect Ford’s plans to launch two new electric vehicles in the United States, including a battery-powered version of the F-150 pickup and a new Mustang-inspired crossover vehicle that is expected to be called Mach E.

+Suppliers familiar with Ford’s plans say the No. 2 U.S. automaker is developing a broader portfolio of electric vehicles, most of them crossovers that will carry the Ford and Lincoln brands, for North America and China.
+Many of those models will be built on an updated version of Ford’s C2 global compact platform, they said.

-The broader alliance, which covers collaboration beyond joint investments in Argo AI, does not entail cross-ownership between the two companies.
+The broader Ford-VW alliance, which covers collaboration beyond joint investments in Argo AI, does not entail cross-ownership between the two companies.

 Ford created Ford Autonomous Vehicles LLC in 2018, pledging to invest $4 billion until 2023 and has sought outside investors to help share the spiraling cost of developing autonomous vehicles.